Gaurav Pandey Genetics and Genomics Summer Scholars

 Undergraduate students in the New York City area majoring in fields such as biology, computational biology, mathematics, computer science, statistics, and data science are encouraged to apply.
 Eligibility for application is open to students who have faced challenges in pursuing their academic and career goals, particularly those aspiring to become scientists.
 We recognize the unique hurdles that individuals with challenging life experiences may encounter on their educational journey.
 We encourage all students who have faced challenges and identify with the goal of contributing to the scientific community to apply.
 We are committed to creating an inclusive and supportive environment for all applicants on their path towards a career in science.
 We value the diversity of experiences and perspectives that students from various backgrounds bring to the STEM community.

-In addition, applicants must be a U.S. citizen or permanent resident; and be an undergraduate in fall 2024 (seniors graduating in spring or summer 2023 cannot apply).
+In addition, applicants must be a U.S. citizen or permanent resident.
 Open to rising sophomores, juniors, and seniors.

 Housing will not be provided.
 Participants will receive a $5,000 stipend, and commuting expenses will be reimbursed (up to $300).

-• Complete the online application form and upload all the required documents (one-page CV/resume, personal statement, unofficial university/college transcripts).
+• Complete the online application form and upload all the required documents (one-page CV/resume, personal statement, unofficial university/college transcripts, one recommendation letter from faculty and/or mentors).

 • The personal statement should include: a description of research experience if any, reasons you are applying for this internship, research interests, and career interests and plans following graduation.